alchemycomputing/raspberrypi/README.md

 Ok so how this works:

-<> Grab the reading from the themometer.
+<li> Grab the reading from the themometer.
-<> Update the reading once a minute through the crontab into a log file.
+<li> Update the reading once a minute through the crontab into a log file.
-<> Split that reading into two log files, one for fahrenheight, and one for humidity.
+<li> Split that reading into two log files, one for fahrenheight, and one for humidity.
-<> Chop that value into characters to output to the LED screen
+<li> Chop that value into characters to output to the LED screen
-<> Add our script to run on reboot.
+<li> Add our script to run on reboot.
-<> Complain to landlord that the AC is too hot.
+<li> Complain to landlord that the AC is too hot.
 This is Vegas, dude.